Learn about methadone treatment & methadone clinics

 Methadone dosages are personalized to each patient’s individual need, and treatment with methadone is accompanied by other behavioral treatment programs including counseling and 12-step programs.

 Methadone is administered by medical staff once a day, in a liquid solution.
-Methadone is only to be provided at a licensed methadone clinic under the guidance of trained healthcare providers.
+Methadone is only to be provided at a licensed methadone clinic or methadone treatment center under the guidance of trained healthcare providers.

 Methadone treatment is not a “quick fix” for treating opioid addiction.
 The National Institute on Drug Abuse (NIDA) notes that when it comes to methadone maintenance, 12 months is considered to be the minimum length of treatment, and for some patients, treatment can go for many years in order to maintain sobriety.